Kiruna's new landmark

 A parking garage was added

 In 2018, the project grew to include a parking garage with space for 172 cars.
-The parking garage will be owned by the municipality.
+The parking garage is owned by the municipality.
 In 2018, Skanska bought the land and we accessed the area.

-The construction started in April 2019.
-We started immediately with ground and foundation work for both the hotel and the parking garage.
+The construction started in April 2019 with ground and foundation work for both the hotel and the parking garage.
 Since the hotel and the parking garage are attached, the works were carried out jointly for both properties.
 In 2019, we started to cast concrete slabs and mount prefabricated parts.

 In October 2020, the last lift of the framework was made and the walls came into place.
-The next step is the roof, and in the beginning of 2021 we will have a tight house.
-Installation work will be carried out during 2021.
+The next step was the roof, and in the beginning of 2021 we had a tight house.
+Installation work was carried out in 2021.

 Attractive and central location

-The hotel has a very attractive and central location, right next to the town hall by the main square in the new Kiruna center.
-The property will be thirteen floors high and 14,000 square meters.
-The hotel will have 231 rooms, a restaurant, conference rooms, a gym, a relaxation area and a sky bar.
+The hotel has a very attractive and central location, right next to the city hall by the main square in the new Kiruna center.
+The property is thirteen floors high and 14,000 square meters.
+The hotel has 231 rooms, a restaurant, conference rooms, a gym, a relaxation area and a sky bar.

 The hotel offers a high level of accessibility for all guests.
-At least ten percent of the hotel rooms will be accessible to guests with a handicap, which is higher than the building norm.
+At least ten percent of the hotel rooms are accessible to guests with disabilities, which is higher than the building norm.

 More efficient work with prefabricated products

-Large parts of the property are prefabricated, which allow us to work efficiently.
-In total, 3,000 prefabricated concrete parts are used; some weigh close to 20 tonnes.
+Large parts of the property are prefabricated, which allowed us to work efficiently.
+In total, 3,000 prefabricated concrete parts were used; some weighed close to 20 tonnes.

-We use bathroom modules, which means we do not have to install the bathrooms on site.
+We used bathroom modules, which means that we did not have to install the bathrooms on site.
 The bright concrete facade is also prefabricated.

 The hotel's south-western part is a tower with thirteen floors.
 The building is 45 meters high.
 The upper part of the tower has panoramic windows facing west.